jerrylususu/mainonly/README.md

 ## Is it Safe?
 Yes, it is safe.
 The code is executed locally on the user's device and does not make any network requests.
 It only interacts with the webpage that is currently open in the browser.

+## What are the limitations?

+- In some web pages, other parts of the text content outside the selected element may still be visible.
+(This issue only occurs when the selected element already has an `id` attribute; it is a limitation of the browser itself and currently has no solution.)

 ---